 The first school opened in Palacios in 1905.
 This exhibit tells about the early beginnings of Palacios ISD to the present day.

-The museum exhibits the history about 2 doctors who practiced medicine in Palacios in the early 1900s to 1980s.
+This exhibits tells the history about 2 doctors who practiced medicine in Palacios in the early 1900s to 1980s.
 The exhibits features medical tools donated by Dr. Sanford's family.